-Descriptive statistics were used (e.g., percentage, mean score) to assess the rates of mental health disorders in the quantitative studies.
-Narrative synthesis was used to extract main findings from the qualitative data.
-Relevant qualitative data was coded together under main themes.
+Descriptive statistics were used (e.g., percentage, mean score) to assess the rates of mental health disorders in quantitative studies.
+A narrative synthesis was used to extract main findings from the qualitative data.
+Relevant qualitative data were coded together under the main themes.